Near-Resonance-Induced Caustics and Scaling Laws in a Quantum Kicked Rotor: Introduction

-Light propagating in media can give rise to some interesting optical phenomena through ray-focusing.
-Among these, the caustics such as glories and rainbows stand out for their vivid visual displays and profound physical origins \cite{Berry1980, Arnold1983, Stavroudis2012, Berry2015}.
-Such caustic effects, however, are not limited to optics.
-In other physical systems, generalized caustics arise when multiple particle trajectories converge, producing singularities that enhance some observable effects dramatically \cite{Kravtsov1983, Safari2017, Xia2018, Liao2022, Dong2024}.
-The caustics also manifest as highly localized wave density peaks corresponding to the phase singularities \cite{Ford1959, Mumford2019, Kirkby2019, Kirkby2022}, where classical ray-focusing behavior is modulated by quantum interference \cite{Berry1999, Dell2012, Goldberg2019}.
-Mathematically, the enhancement magnitude of the observables obeys a universal scaling law described by catastrophe theory, in which the scaling exponent is given by the Arnold index according to different classifications of the catastrophe singularity \cite{Thom1975, Arnold1976, Arnold1992}.
+The propagation of light through media gives rise to a diverse range of intriguing optical phenomena resulting from ray-focusing effects.
+Among these, caustics such as glories and rainbows stand out due to their striking visual manifestations and underlying physical mechanisms~\cite{Berry1980, Arnold1983, Stavroudis2012, Berry2015}.
+These caustic phenomena are by no means confined to optical systems.
+Across other physical systems, generalized caustics arise as multiple particle trajectories converge in configuration space, giving rise to singularities that induce dramatic amplification of observable effects~\cite{Kravtsov1983, Garg2022, Xia2018, Liao2022, Dong2024}.
+Notably, in wave catastrophe, caustics manifest as highly localized wave density peaks at phase singularities~\cite{Saha2025, Mumford2019, Kirkby2019, Kirkby2022}, where classical ray-focusing is modulated by quantum interference~\cite{Berry1999, Dell2012, Goldberg2019}.
+Mathematically, the enhancement of observables follows a universal scaling law derived from catastrophe theory, where the scaling exponent is determined by the Arnold index based on the classification of the catastrophe singularity~\cite{Thom1975, Arnold1976, Arnold1992, Kojakhmetov2024}.

-On the other hand, the kicked rotor (KR), as a paradigmatic model of Floquet systems, provides a fundamental platform to explore the quantum transport, energy diffusion and nonlinear dynamics of classical-quantum correspondence \cite{Felix1990, Santhanam2022}.
-Classically, the system displays interesting chaotic diffusion in momentum space, while the quantum effects (i.e., the quantum kicked rotor, QKR) give rise to richer dynamical phenomena including Anderson localization \cite{Fishman1982, Raizen1999, Billy2008} and quantum resonances \cite{Izrailev1980, Moore1995}.
-The simplicity in form and experimental feasibility of the QKR model make it highly valuable for studying periodically-driven quantum dynamics \cite{Casati1979, Adachi1988, Wimberger2005, Wang2009, Chen2014, Stober2024, Sun2025}.
-Recently, the QKR model has been extended to nonlinear \cite{Zhang2004, Liu2006, zhaowenlei2014, zhaowenlei2016, Shi2025} and non-Hermitian \cite{zhaowenlei2020, zhaowenlei2022, zhaowenlei2023, zhaowenlei2024} systems.
+On the other hand, the kicked rotor, as a paradigmatic model of Floquet systems, serves as a fundamental platform for exploring quantum transport, energy diffusion, and nonlinear dynamics in classical-quantum correspondence~\cite{Felix1990, Santhanam2022}.
+Classically, the system exhibits chaotic diffusion in momentum space, while its quantum counterpart (i.e., the quantum kicked rotor, QKR) induces richer dynamics, including Anderson localization~\cite{Fishman1982, Raizen1999, Billy2008} and quantum resonances~\cite{Casati1979, Izrailev1980, Moore1995}.
+The formal simplicity and experimental feasibility of the QKR model render it highly valuable for investigating periodically-driven quantum dynamics~\cite{Creffield2006, Wang2009, Chen2014, Bakman2019, Sun2025}.
+Recently, the QKR model has been extended to nonlinear \cite{Zhang2004, Liu2006, zhaowenlei2014, zhaowenlei2016, Shi2025} and non-Hermitian \cite{zhaowenlei2020, zhaowenlei2022, zhaowenlei2023, zhaowenlei2024} regimes.